jgraving/tracker/README.md

 Tutorial
 ------------

-For an example of how to use POSE [click here](https://github.com/jgraving/pose/blob/master/example/pose_tracker_example.ipynb)
+[Click here](https://github.com/jgraving/pose/blob/master/example/pose_tracker_example.ipynb) for an example of how to use POSE

 Installation
 ------------